 Michael Lewis challenged this negative perception when he wrote that the term business model is being routinely invoked during the dotcom boom “to glorify all manner of half-baked plans.”
 Though let’s face it, to some extent it was true: a company didn’t need a coherent strategy, special competence, or even customers… all it needed was a interwebs startup business model that promised massive profits um, sometime in the future, once we figure what to do with ‘eyeballs’?

-A business model is a story how your startup works.
+A business model is a story about how your startup works.

 Read that again.

 It answers VCs, your parents and Peter Drucker’s age-old questions: